Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 **Gff files of the TSSs:** If you want to detect the UTR-derived sRNAs, it is necessary to input TSS information.
 It is for the detection of 5'UTR-derived sRNA and interCDS-derived sRNA.
 If you don't want to detect UTR-derived sRNAs, TSS information still can be provided as a filter.
-We strongly recommand input this file.
+We strongly recommend input this file.

 **Gff files of processing sites:** For checking the sRNAs which reveal ends with processing sites.
 Moreover, Some 3'UTR-derived and interCDS-derived sRNA candidates start from processing sites not TSSs.
 If you don't want to detect UTR-derived sRNAs, This information still can be provided to increase the accuracy, especially for some long non-coding regions.
-We strongly recommand input this file if you want to detect UTR-derived sRNAs.
+We strongly recommend input this file if you want to detect UTR-derived sRNAs.

 **Promoter tables:** Information of the promoter motifs can be used for prioritizing sRNA candidates via comparing promoters with sRNA and sRNA coverage.
 The format should be as following: